 Cognitive Behavioral Treatment and Teletherapy

 The current state of the COVID-19 pandemic may be viewed as a barrier to treatment for some people who recognize that they need help.
 Fortunately, CBT can be offered just as effectively through teletherapy sessions.
 At Blair Wellness Group, we want to make sure that treatments and treatment are accessible to all patients who seek them.
 That’s why we are now providing in-person, telephone, and teletherapy services, including cognitive behavioral treatment, seven days a week.

 Unique to our clinic is our concierge-style of treatment that was designed for convenience.
 This pay-as-you-go model gives patients the option to schedule appointments at times that are convenient for them — even if that means on a weekend, evenings,or over a lunch hour.
 They can also pay for services directly, avoiding the hassle, lower quality of care, lack of privacy, and treatment constraints often associated with dealing with insurance.

 Schedule Your Appointment With Blair Wellness Group

-If you would like to learn more about behavioral cognitive therapy and how it may be able to help you, we encourage you to reach out to our clinic to schedule an appointment.
-Whether you decide to come in for an in-person consultation or you would rather take advantage of virtual therapy sessions, you’ll always receive the same level of expert care from Dr. Blair and Blair Wellness Group.
+If you would like to learn more about behavioral cognitive treatment and how it may be able to help you, we encourage you to reach out to our clinic to schedule an appointment.
+Whether you decide to come in for an in-person consultation or you would rather take advantage of virtual treatment sessions, you’ll always receive the same level of expert care from Dr. Blair and Blair Wellness Group.